Rockery Installation Cost

 Garden Waste Removal

-Should you need to clear overgrowth and clutter from your garden to create space for your rockery, you might need to factor in garden waste removal cost.
+Should you need to clear overgrowth and clutter from your garden to create space for your rockery, you might need to factor in garden waste removal costs.
 This is an additional £15 to £400.

 Incorporating Other Features

-To boost the visual appeal of your rockery, you might choose to incorporate other elements, such as a water feature , stone sculptures or lighting.
+To boost the visual appeal of your rockery, you might choose to incorporate other elements, such as a water feature, stone sculptures, or lighting.
 Costs vary depending on what you install, but you can expect to pay around £500 for a pond or fountain and between £120 and £200 to fit decorative lighting.

 Undertaking extra landscaping work in your garden will increase the cost of your project.
 However, it can improve the overall look and design of the area, so it's often worth the additional spend.